-To help you feel prepared for your university studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
+To help you feel prepared for your BSc (Hons) Marketing with Advertising studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
 Open the links below to find out more:

 Your class sessions are designed to trigger your learning by giving you the central structure and framework in each topic and driving your learning through directed reading that will then underpin class discussions.
 You will be given more information about which textbooks to read and introduced to the University Library, as well as the many eBooks we have for you to access, when you begin your studies in September.

 In the meantime, below are the details of a textbook which will help you to prepare for your Year 1 modules, but we advise that you wait until the start of the course and the publication of module handbooks prior to purchasing any books: